-All English IV students will be required to complete a senior project which they will choose from a number of different options, in addition to a final project/exam.
-Students will leave English IV with both the understanding and confidence necessary, to succeed academically and socially, in the rigorous climate of today's society.
+All English 12 students will be required to complete a final exam/project at the end of the year.
+Students will leave English 12 with both the understanding and confidence necessary to succeed academically and socially, in the rigorous climate of today's society.